 Decisions concerning initial appointments are made by the Graduate Director or Admissions Committee, as appropriate.
 In this case students will be appointed who can reasonably be expected to meet the above requirements based upon the information available.
 Students with undergraduate grade point averages of at least 3.2, scores of better than the 80th percentile on the Graduate Record General examinations, and TOEFL scores above 600 (for foreign students) are generally automatically approved by the Graduate School.

 Appointments and re-appointments will of course be contingent on the availability of positions and funding.
-If these are inadequate to support all qualified students who desire appointment as TA's, the Graduate Director, with the advice of other faculty, shall choose those who have the best course grades and the best previous or potential performance as teaching assistants.
-In the case of advanced students, grades on the qualifying examinations and research accomplishments (as judged primarily by the students' research committees) will also be taken into account.
+All students with guaranteed funding will first be supported.
+If available funding is inadequate to support all other qualified students who desire appointment as TA's, the Graduate Director, with the advice of other faculty, shall select the students who get support.
+Factors to be consideed will include the previous performance of the student as a TA, the years the student has been in graduate school, the previous types of support the student has had, the progress the student has made towards completing their degree, and commitments made to faculty concerning supporting their students.
 Completion of ESL exams for students for whom English is not their native language will also be considered as a condition for re-appointment.

 Many advanced students are supported by Graduate (research) Assistantships funded by the research grants of various faculty members.
 In this case, the individual faculty members themselves decide whom to support.

-Graduate Fellowships, which require no specific duties, are awarded on a competitive basis, normally to entering students.
-These awards are usually made for two years.
-The stipend is at least $21,000 for the academic year.
+Graduate Fellowships, which require no specific duties, are normally partially awarded on a competitive basis, and partially awarded at the discretion of the Graduate Director, normally to entering students, depending on the funding source for the individual Fellowship.
+These awards are usually made for one year.
+Rutgers sets a minimum Fellowship level of $25,000 annually, which the department generally raises to $29,000.
+Some competitive Fellowships for senior students have endowments which generate less than $25,000 annually.
+The department will increase this Fellowships to the normal level if funding is available, but partial support is a possbility.
 The Department may also have Department of Education Fellowships which are used to recruit outstanding new students.
 These fellowships are available only to US citizens and permanent residents.

 There are typically some summer teaching assistantships available and also some summer grant-supported research internships to encourage the students' active involvement in the research programs of the department.
 The department will make every effort to find suitable employment for qualified students during the summer.
 Finally, coadjutant appointments are often available during the school year.
 These positions, generally for teaching in the elementary courses, can provide additional support for students for whom the usual stipend is inadequate.
 These coadjutant positions also provide a way for students supported by fellowships or research assistantships to obtain teaching experience.